 They are retired professionals who may have worked as nurses, teachers or accountants to name just a few fields our volunteers represent.
 They are mothers and fathers, grandmothers and grandfathers.
 They are high school students interested in learning about the healthcare field.
 They are active people from all walks of life who like to lend a helping hand.

 They work in all areas at CRMC, including surgery waiting room, admissions, medical records, information desks, nutrition, the Capital Cup coffee shop and the gift shops.
-In fact, Capital Region's two gift shops and the coffee shop are staffed entirely by volunteers!

 The Partners members support Capital Region in many other ways.
 They raise money for special projects.
 They hold staff appreciation events throughout the year.
 They encourage healthy behaviors through various activities such as breast cancer awareness drives, promote child safety identification through the WHALE program and offer scholarships to students pursuing healthcare degrees.